Kinngman05/book-my-plan/README.md

 # ticketingForDos
-This is my class 12(XII) project written solely by be.
+This is my class 12(XII) project written.
-The project is a ticketing system which uses all the concept of OOP in C++ except inheritance.
+The project is a ticketing system which uses almost all the concept of OOP in C++.
 The code was made in the TURBOC3 IDE and developed for DOS.

 Date of developement: Jan 2016